 With Colt's new Hypercharge Ability increasing his Super's width (to 120%!), he now joins the S Tier of Rare Brawlers.
 Additionally, the damage, shield and speed buffs to his Hypercharge catapult our favorite gunslinger to the top spot of the Rare Brawlers Tier List.
 Although all Hypercharge received some nerfs, it still doesn't really Hamper Colt's effectiveness.

-His latest buff gave Colt a faster reload speed, officially putting him on the top of our Rare Brawlers Tier list.
+Colt's most recent buff gave him a faster reload speed, officially putting him on the top of our Rare Brawlers Tier list.
 Our favorite gunslinger in the game finally reached the apex of his category.
 Even if Supercell introduces a nerf to him in the future, we still feel he will be the best in the whole rarity.

 Poco – The absolute best healer in the game, by far.
 His attacks pierce through enemies, his super heals some brawlers back to full health, and he can tank some hits along the way.
 His Da Capo Star Power heals teammates just by attacking them, which can heal teammates and damage enemies all at once.